 Diplomate, American College of Veterinary Internal Medicine (SAIM)

 Dr. Sarah Dowling is a board-certified small animal internal medicine specialist in northern Virginia.
 She is based out of Sterling, VA, and is available to serve general practice and emergency animal hospitals throughout the greater DC metro area.

-Dr. Dowling is excited to offer high quality and convenient internal medicine services to family veterinarians, owners, and patients in the NoVA area.
+Dr. Dowling has enjoyed meeting and forming partnerships and friendships with the family veterinarians and staff in the NoVA region since starting with MOVES in April 2021.
+She is excited to continue to offer high quality and convenient internal medicine services to family veterinarians, owners, and patients in the NoVA area.
 She enjoys implementing a team-approach with owners and family veterinarians to ensure seamless care for her patients.

-In her free time, Sarah enjoys spending time outdoors with her boyfriend, cooking, kayaking, and making pottery.
-She has 2 dogs (Dexter and Corbin), 2 cats (Mia and Delilah), and a very opinionated parrot (Sammy).
+In her free time, Sarah enjoys spending time outdoors with her husband, cooking, and gardening.
+She has 2 dogs (Dexter and Corbin), 1 cat (Delilah), an adorable black and white rabbit found as a baby in the yard (Bun Bun), and a very opinionated parrot (Sammy).

 Achieved board certification through ACVIM

 Completed internship at University of Minnesota Veterinary Medical Center

 Earned DVM degree from University of Illinois College of Veterinary Medicine

 Graduated from University of Illinois with a B.S. in Animal Science